talkjs/tutorials/how-to-delete-a-conversation/how-to-delete-a-conversation.md

 ## Send the conversation ID to your backend server

-To delete the conversation, we'll use TalkJS's [REST API](https://talkjs.com/docs/Reference/REST_API/Getting_Started/Introduction/).
+In this section we'll create a backend server and send it the conversation ID.
+Later, we'll pass that ID to TalkJS's [REST API](https://talkjs.com/docs/Reference/REST_API/Getting_Started/Introduction/) to delete the conversation.
 You'll need to call the API from a backend web server rather than in your existing frontend code to avoid exposing your secret API key, which has full admin access to your TalkJS account.
-In this section we'll create a backend server and send it the conversation ID, which we'll later use to delete the conversation.

-We’ll be using [Express](https://expressjs.com/) in this tutorial, but feel free to use your favourite web server library instead.
+We’ll be using [Express](https://expressjs.com/) in this tutorial, but feel free to use your favorite web server library instead.
 You'll also need to set up CORS support on your server.
 In this case we'll use the [`cors`](https://expressjs.com/en/resources/middleware/cors.html) package.

-In your server code, create a `/conversationAction` endpoint to post the conversation ID to:
+In your server code, create a `/deleteConversation` endpoint to receive the conversation ID:

 ```js
 import express from "express";